 Estrogen excess can be described as too much estrogen in relation to progesterone, mainly in your luteal phase (the phase before your period and after ovulation).
 It is the most common hormonal imbalance in women.

 Excess estrogen is the number one cause of numerous PMS symptoms that make you feel lousy in the days/weeks leading up to your period.
 It fluctuates the whole month so it’s not to be considered as a “bad” hormone.
 Estrogen is essential for healthy ovulation and menstruation but we can run into problems when the ratio of estrogen to progesterone is not in the optimal, balanced ranges.

 In your follicular phase, it is normal to have more estrogen in relation to progesterone.
 This is because your follicles are maturing and your ovaries are producing estrogen to plump up your uterine lining (should your egg become fertilized).
 That is healthy and to be expected.
 It’s the 10-14 days after ovulation, when progesterone should be the shining star but is outnumbered by estrogen.

 You may be thinking well I don’t care, I don’t want kids yet (or ever).
 I totally get that, but this is a matter of healthy balanced hormones for ovulation, longevity and overall wellness.
 So you can feel your best, live in hormone harmony and alleviate pesky or painful PMS symptoms.
 Each phase of your cycle builds upon one other and your reproductive health is about so much more than just making babies.
-We really dive into this in my upcoming book!
+We really dive into this in my book, The Happy Hormone Guide!